Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 $$ WER = 100\times\frac{S+D+I}{N} $$

 where $N$ is the total number of words.
-In the above example we thus have WER = 100%.
+In the above example, we thus have WER = 100%.

-If we would go letter by letter, than instead we would have
+If we go character by character, then instead we would have

     How to  rec..og.nize speech
     How to wreck a  nice  beach
            I     SI   S  DS S

-Here we would then define the letter error rate as
+Here we would then define the character error rate as

-$$ LER = 100\times\frac{S+D+I}{N} $$
+$$ CER = 100\times\frac{S+D+I}{N} $$

-where $N$ is the total number of letters.
+where $N$ is the total number of characters.
 The value in the above example would then be 33%.

-It is clear that word error rate is thus much more strict than letter error rate.
-A single incorrect letter will ruin a word, while the letter error rate is affected much less.
-WER is much easier to compute than the LER and also leads to fewer ambiguous situations.
+It is clear that the word error rate is thus much more strict than the character error rate.
+A single incorrect character will ruin a word, while the character error rate is affected much less.
+WER is much easier to compute than the CER and also leads to fewer ambiguous situations.
 It is however dependent on the application which measure is better suited.

 Observe that both word and error rates are applicable as both objective